 When I was starting off as a writer, copywriting confused me.
 I heard rumors and whispers of copywriters making millions of dollars every year.
 But I was surrounded by copywriters… and they were all dead broke.

 Copywriters get a bad reputation.
 Because there are so many bad writers.
 And so many business owners have been totally burned.
 But the truth is… millionaire copywriters absolutely do exist.
 And hiring the right copywriter can be the best thing you ever do for your business.
 Maybe even your life.
-My client Zach LaBoube went on a world trip after I tripled his business.
+My client Zach LaBoube went on a world trip after I helped triple his business.
 A good copywriter will do the same for you.

-So it’s very important to know when you truly need a copywriter.
+So it’s important to know when you truly need a copywriter.
 Have all the traffic sources, joint ventures and product design done for your latest launch?
 It’s probably time to hire a copywriter.
 Have a list you’re ready to send some direct mail to?
 That’s when you need a copywriter.

 A lot of us prefer to do things this way.
 Because we like to control how our work gets used.
 If I look through your business myself, find the opportunities, then set up the entire advertising campaign for it… it’s going to work.
 But if I just write the copy and you show it to a list who has no interest in your product—and never will—you’ll still blame me if it doesn’t work.
 That’s why I only take on clients I know I can do great work for.

 With copywriters, you get what you pay for.
-It’s worth it to hire an expensive, proven writer, if you know that you stand to gain a lot more than what you pay out.
+It’s worth it to hire an expensive, proven writer… if you know that you stand to gain a lot more than what you pay out.
 But if you don’t know the real potential of your products or latest promotion, you will be totally in the dark, and end up underpaying or overpaying.

 Remember— the cost of hiring a copywriter needs to be factored into your total cost for a promotion or ad campaign.
 You want to pay the least amount possible while getting the best results.
-This ensures ultimate profitability of your campaign.
+This ensures the ultimate profitability of your campaign.

 So how can you know what you stand to gain?
 You need to use guestimation.
 Here’s an example.